Who can practice Ashtanga Yoga

 There are people from 10 and 80 years of age coming to classes – all practice yoga with great enthusiasm and commitment.
 It is most important to listen to yourself and your body and respect its peculiarity and limitations.
 Then age is no barrier.
 In addition, patience and regularity in practice is important – it is better to practice a little most days than to do ‘it all’ rarely!

-Advice about Practicing Yoga
+Advice on Practicing Yoga

 bring your own mat (or borrow one of mine)

 be barefooted to practice yoga

-- remove loose jewellery
+remove loose jewellery

 bring a small towel